The don’t-miss days of summer

 From 9 a.m. to 12:30 p.m. every Saturday, visitors and residents can stock up on pottery, wood works, photography, veggies and more at the Kalispell Farmers Market, held on the campus of Flathead Valley Community College.
 One of Montana’s oldest seasonal markets, it typically runs into October, inviting visitors and residents to enjoy the bounty of the harvest and meet the farmers, artisans and others who call this place home.

 The lawn in front of the Museum at Central School is the place to be on Thursday evenings for the weekly Thursday!Fest.
-Part carnival, part concert and part food fair, Thursday!Fest is all fun every week starting June 28, 2018 (not ending until August 30).
+Part carnival, part concert and part food fair, Thursday!Fest is all fun every week starting the third Thursday of June through the end of August.

 Starting late June and continuing every Tuesday evening and Wednesday lunchtime into early August, Depot Park in downtown Kalispell plays host to Picnic in the Park, a concert series featuring food and beverage vendors.